mhzaman-cs/mhzaman-cs/README.md

 <p align="left">My passion for programming brought me to the Cheriton School of Computer Science at the University of Waterloo.
 I am working towards my BCS and am scheduled to complete it in 2026.</p>
 <br>
 <p align="left">I am interested specifically in data science and machine learning with python along with full-stack web development.
-I continue to develop these skills through online coursework, side projects, and hackathons.
-Internships specifically related to computer science interest me; however, I am willing to work flexibly in a different position.</p>
+I continue to develop these skills through online coursework, side projects, and hackathons.</p>
 <br>

 <p align="left">I value hard work, equality, and honesty.
 I like keeping up with the latest news in the world of technology and spending time with family.
 In the coming years, I hope to develop both as a person and as a working professional in the field of computer science.</p>